-After buying homeowners insurance, you may be left wondering why your home’s coverage limits are higher or lower than its market value.
-There is a simple reason for this: Your property’s insured value is based on its replacement cost, or the amount your home would cost to rebuild, not the amount that it’s worth on the housing market.
+After purchasing a homeowners insurance policy and looking at your coverage amounts, you may be left wondering why they're higher or lower than the home's market value.
+There's a simple reason for this: Your home's insurance amounts are based on its replacement cost, or the cost to rebuild, not the amount it would sell for on the housing market.

 Replacement cost vs. market value: What’s the difference?